By: Adrienne Walker

 - Sewing Machine

-Halloween is a great time of year to be as creative as you want.
-I knew for this year, I wanted to make a skirt that I could wear to anything.
-However, deciding on what type of print I wanted was the hard part.
+Checker Print Fabric seems to be the go to fabric for the Holiday season and instead of purchasing one, I decided to make my own.
 There are so many different types of prints to choose from on Fabric.com.
-I decided to pick the Michael Miller Bats & Black Cats Stray Cat Stut in Orange.
+I decided to pick the Timeless Treasures Strawberry Patch Collection in Gingham Check Black.
 I chose this fabric for two reasons: the color combination and the weight.
-The colors included shades of orange, yellow, grey, green, and black.
+The colors included black and white.
 The weight of the fabric is a lightweight material and 100% cotton.

 Measuring & Cutting